terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog_vapp_template.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_catalog_vapp_template"
-sidebar_current: "docs-vcd-data-source-catalog-vapp_template"
+sidebar_current: "docs-vcloud-data-source-catalog-vapp_template"
 description: |-
   Provides a vApp Template data source.
 ---

-# vcd\_catalog\_vapp\_template
+# vcloud\_catalog\_vapp\_template

 Provides a Viettel IDC Cloud vApp Template data source.
-A vApp Template can be used to reference an already existing vApp Template in VCD and use its data within other resources or data sources.
+A vApp Template can be used to reference an already existing vApp Template in Vcloud and use its data within other resources or data sources.

 Supported in provider *v3.8+*